 Arias was introduced to Cyber Civics while teaching at Journey School.
 She was instantly inspired and knew that she wanted to be a part of this necessary movement.
 Building community with a cause is where Arias' strengths lie.
 Prior to joining Cyber Civics, she taught grades 1-5 in Waldorf classrooms, mentored budding Waldorf teachers and taught Design at Orange County High School of the Arts.
 Arias received her BA in Art from Chapman University and her teaching certification from UC Davis.
 She received her Waldorf Teacher Training at Waldorf School of Orange County.
 Arias is so excited to join the Cyber Civics team and to develop the digital community space that will serve parents, educators and in turn, students worldwide.

-Soni joins the Cyber Civics team to focus on the enrollment and successful onboarding of home school families, small schools, and organizations.
+Soni joined the Cyber Civics team to focus on the enrollment and successful onboarding of schools, homeschoolers, and organizations.
+She also gives instructional webinars.
 As the Admissions Director and Cyber Civics teacher at the City of Lakes Waldorf School in Minneapolis, MN, she comes to us with extensive experience in the curriculum and also in education.
 Her classroom experience spans over two decades and includes homeschool/coop, Montessori, and Waldorf pedagogy.
 She holds a B.A. in Education and Fine Arts from the University of North Dakota.